timothymin/oscbf/README.md

 Note: This code will work with most versions of `jax`, but there seems to have been a CPU slowdown introduced in version `0.4.32`.
 To avoid this, I use version `0.4.30`, which is the version indicated in this repo's `pyproject.toml` as well.
 However, feel free to use any version you like.

+This has been tested on Python 3.10 and 3.11, on Ubuntu 22.04.

 ## Documentation